We all have been degraded. We all will be the greatest. - The Maine

 He let out hot air, "Don't act like I'm some saint.
 I killed 1/3 of the contestants in the 73rd Hunger Games, killed President Snow, killed one hundred fucking people, which is more than you ever did."
 Felix then added, "Do you know how easy it'd be to crack someone's skull every time they tell me I'm a dirty coward for helping to eliminate the games?
 How easy it'd be to wrap my hands around some asshole's neck when he cuts me off in line, or tries to start something with me?
 But I resist.
 That's what we do.
 We resist by thinking of all the things we have to lose by giving in!"

 He turned away, a redness across his cheeks, and Clove yelled out, "Where the hell are you going?"

 "When Cato comes home, tell him I have the baby.
-Hell, if I'm letting you make her a victim of your relapse too."
+Hell, if I'm letting you make Calliope a victim of your relapse, too."

 "Felix!" she'd screeched on in return, but he'd left her in the uninhabited, dry desert, and she'd fallen to her knees.

-As Cato held his kid sister in his arms, grinning, she'd wrapped her arms around his neck, and tattled sweet nothings about Oliver.
+As Cato held his kid sister in his arms, grinning, she wrapped her arms around his neck, and tattled sweet nothings about Oliver.